30% OFF ACTIVITY BOOKS

 Political pundits speculated that, with a list of policies which included a three-day weekend and five extra Bank Holidays a year, it was likely Britain would indeed remain behind Prime Minister (Surname) for a very long time to come.

 As the new Prime Minister was whisked from party headquarters towards Downing Street, messages from all around the world had begun to pour in.
 The US President sent a typically eloquent note, saying, “(First Name) this is your moment.
 This is your time.
 Together we can change the world!”

 And as the door of Number 10 slammed shut behind the new incumbent the pack of experienced political journalists outside swore they heard the pop of champagne corks and clinking of glasses from within - a busy schedule already awaiting Britain's new PM.

-At 10 a.m. a helicopter was waiting to take Prime Minister (Male Surname) to meet the Queen at Balmoral.
-Party spin doctors would not comment, however, that a diversion was expected – rumours have it that the new PM will be celebrating his appointment at his local pub with friends and family, before his onward trip to Scotland.
+At 10 a.m. a helicopter was waiting to take Prime Minister (Surname) to meet the Queen at Balmoral.
+Party spin doctors would not comment, however, that a diversion was expected – rumours have it that (First Name) will be celebrating being Britain’s new Prime Minister at a local pub with friends and family, before heading up to Scotland.

 We operate Monday to Friday only, so weekends and holidays do not count in the production or postage timescales quoted.

 Orders placed before 12 noon begin production that day, while orders received after this time begin the following day.

 Orders placed on a Friday afternoon or over a weekend will begin production on Monday.